Threat of government shutdown ends as Congress passes a temporary funding plan and sends it to Biden

 “The American people deserve better,” said House Democratic leader Hakeem Jeffries of New York, warning in a lengthy floor speech that “extreme” Republicans were risking a shutdown.

-For the House package to be approved, McCarthy, R-Calif., was forced to rely on Democrats because the speaker’s hard-right flank has said it will oppose any short-term funding measure, denying him the votes needed from his slim majority.
-It’s a move that risks his job amid calls for his ouster.
+For the House package to be approved, McCarthy was forced to rely on Democrats because the speaker’s hard-right flank has said it will oppose any short-term funding measure, denying him the votes needed from his slim majority.
+It’s a move that is sure to intensify calls for his ouster.

 “If somebody wants to remove me because I want to be the adult in the room, go ahead and try,” McCarthy said of the threat to oust him.
 “But I think this country is too important.”